 Both types of appeals can be denied.
 If a judge denies your claim, you may further your appeal to the New Jersey State Courts.

-Sometimes, after a Workers’ Compensation Claim is filed and/or appealed, an employer might offer you a settlement.
+Sometimes, after a workers’ compensation claim is filed and/or appealed, an employer might offer you a settlement.
 This settlement could be a positive verdict on your claim, but you are not obligated to accept the offer.
-The competent Workers’ Compensation Lawyers at DiTomaso Law will go over the proposed settlement with you and decide if the offer is worth accepting.
+The experienced Vineland workers’ compensation lawyers at DiTomaso Law will go over the proposed settlement with you and decide if the offer is worth accepting.
 Every case is worth a different amount and a client should not accept anything less than what they deserve.